-As long as you use the ammonia-free version of Windex, you can use it on any type of flooring, including hardwood.
+As long as you use the ammonia-free version of Windex, you can use it on any type of flooring, including wood floors.

 2. Cleaning Carpets and Upholstered Furniture

 You thought Windex only worked on glass?
-Linden says he’ll often spray Windex onto small stains, leaving it for 20 minutes to soak.
+Linden said he’ll often spray Windex onto small stains, leaving it for 20 minutes to soak.
 Then he wipes right off the furniture.

 Make sure to use the clear formula for this, as the blue formula may leave its own stains.